JuliaDocs/Documenter.jl/docs/src/man/other-formats.md

     Markdown output used to be the default option (i.e. when leaving the `format` option unspecified).
 The default now is the HTML output.

-!!! warning

-    Markdown output will be moved to a separate package in future versions of Documenter.
-    Automatic documentation deployments should not rely on it unless they fix Documenter to a minor version.

 ### The MkDocs `mkdocs.yml` File